MiSArch/docs/docs/dev-manuals/adr/0002-use-graphql-federation.md

 - Good, because allows to transform API schemas before combining them
 - Neutral, because only provides significant benefits when used with non-GraphQL APIs, but e.g. using REST APIs results in challenges, in particular with respect to combining types
 - Bad, because more complex to use compared to GraphQL federation
-- Bad, because combining the same type from one service only partially supported, however this is often required when using REST, e.g. because same service provides a `Product` and `ProductWithDetails`
+- Bad, because combining the same type from one service is only partially supported.
+However, this is often required when using REST, e.g. because same service provides a `Product` and `ProductWithDetails`

 ### GraphQL Federation